AdobeDocs/marketo-measure.en/help/api-connections/integrated-ad-platforms.md

 ---
-description: Integrated Ad Platforms - [!DNL Marketo Measure]
+description: "Integrated Ad Platforms guidance for Marketo Measure users"
 title: Integrated Ad Platforms
 exl-id: df30ee8a-8b07-4f14-94e8-cc482fca8b18
 feature: APIs, Integration
+hidefromtoc: yes
 ---
 # Integrated Ad Platforms {#integrated-ad-platforms}

 [!DNL Marketo Measure] has API connections with Google AdWords, Microsoft BingAds, [!DNL Facebook] Ads and DoubleClick Campaign Manager.
 Through these API connections, [!DNL Marketo Measure] is able to easily pull data and push it to your CRM along with the external Buyer app.
 No manual uploading of costs or data is required.
 Rather, your accounts simply need to be connected and authorized to the [!DNL Marketo Measure] app. [!DNL Marketo Measure] will then automatically download your marketing costs from the platforms and load them into the [!DNL Marketo Measure] app.
 If you select to enable auto-tagging for AdWords, BingAds, or [!DNL Facebook] Ads, [!DNL Marketo Measure] will automatically append its parameters to the URLs of your ads.